EPIC448/Rails-with-JavaScript-Jet-Project/note.md

        # you Want this to route back to the Flight Show page, With the updated version after the already went on a Flight_ride....

 ---------------------
+ This is where we get the code to execursion.
   Open the app...
 thin start --ssl
 --------------------------